 Related publications and theses

-O'Gorman, P. A., The effective static stability experienced by eddies in a moist atmosphere Journal of the Atmospheric Sciences 68, 75-90, 2011
+O'Gorman, P. A.: The effective static stability experienced by eddies in a moist atmosphere Journal of the Atmospheric Sciences 68, 75-90, 2011

-Kanamitsu, M. et al, NCEP-DOE AMIP-II Reanalysis (R-2) Bull.
+Kanamitsu, M. et al: NCEP-DOE AMIP-II Reanalysis (R-2) Bull.
 Amer.
 Meteor.
 Soc.
 83, 1631-1643, 2002

-Mooring, T. A., Changes in atmospheric eddy length with the seasonal cycle and global warming MIT undergraduate thesis, 2011
+Mooring, T. A.: Changes in atmospheric eddy length with the seasonal cycle and global warming MIT Undergraduate Thesis, 2011

-Byrne, M. P. & O'Gorman, P. A., Land-ocean warming contrast over a wide range of climates: convective quasi-equilibrium theory and idealized simulations Journal of Climate 26, 4000-4016, 2013
+Byrne, M. P. & O'Gorman, P. A.: Land-ocean warming contrast over a wide range of climates: convective quasi-equilibrium theory and idealized simulations Journal of Climate 26, 4000-4016, 2013

-This material is based upon work supported by the National Science Foundation under Grant Number AGS-1148594.
+Much of this material is based upon work supported by the National Science Foundation under Grant Number AGS-1148594.
 Any opinions, findings, and conclusions or recommendations expressed in this material are those of the author and do not necessarily reflect the views of the National Science Foundation.